John Pryor | June 14, 2014

 Now you must be asking, what are the quality tools we can "cross-functionally" use in our risk management practices that otherwise tend to be confined to the quality management silo?

-For decades, we've effectively used tools such as the Prouty matrix to help us determine which risk management techniques are most appropriate to use, including:
+For decades, we've effectively used tools such as the Prouty matrix to help us determine which risk management techniques are most appropriate to use, including the following.

 No matter what may be happening in any quality management "silo," these traditional steps in the risk management process remain unchanged.
 Yet with the convergence of quality management, we will have more powerful tools to use to make these traditional steps even more effective!